Skip to main content

 What is MCP?

-The Model Context Protocol is a standardised way for AI assistants to connect with external data sources and systems.
-Think of it as a universal translator between AI models and your data.
-It exposes your catalog's capabilities, metadata and functions through machine-readable schemas that AI assistants can understand and use.
+The Model Context Protocol is a standardised way for AI assistants to connect with external data sources - like a universal translator between AI models and your data.

 With MCP, you can ask questions like: